 As part of the Greater Los Angeles metropolitan area, Orange County is heavily intertwined with its northern neighbor.
-Many residents commute between the two counties for work, and industries like tourism and entertainment overlap significantly.
-While Los Angeles holds the economic edge in terms of sheer size and diversity, Orange County contributes substantially to the region's overall strength.
+Many resident commute between the two counties for work, and industries like tourism and entertainment overlap significantly.
+While Los Angeles holds the economic edge in terms of some size and diversity, Orange County contributes substantially to the region's overall strength.
 In 2020, approximately 732,691 people both lived and worked in Orange County.
 About 414,460 people lived in Orange County and worked outside the county while 594,837 people worked in Orange County but lived outside the county.

-Orange County and Los Angeles continue to have one of the largest trade flow of workers with 280,789 workers traveling from Los Angeles to work in Orange County and 249,878 workers traveling from Orange County to Los Angeles.
-The largest gap in tradeoff between workers was with Riverside County; 99,315 Riverside County residents came to Orange County for work compared to only 35,715 commuting the other way, a tradeoff of 63,600 workers.
+Orange County and Los Angeles con inue to have one of the largest trade flow of workers with 280,789 workers traveling from Drange County to Los Angeles.
+The largest gap in tradeoff between workers was with Piverside County; 99,315 Riverside County residents came to Orange County for work compared to only 35,715 commuting the other way, a tradeoff of 63,600 workers.
 While the shift to remote work is likely to further disrupt commuter trends between counties and even states, Orange County's broad range of industry clusters, strong labor market, and above average wages are likely to keep attracting workers commuting into the county from surrounding counties.